Road Trip Essentials For Kids

-Elementary Aged Kids
+School Aged Kids

 A road trip may necessitate public bathrooms.
 For a germaphobe like me, this gives me a lot of anxiety.
 So, these giant toilet seat covers are a MUST HAVE for me or any kid or adult who has to sit down.
 Personally, I would l like prefer my kids not even step foot in a public bathroom, so I am bringing the toddler potty with liners, since we have a potty training toddler anyway and all my boys are pretty little.
 (But I know that isn't for everyone.)
 They also have some portable things I attached below.
 Sometimes kids have to go without warning and there are no available places to go!
 I've never personally used the go girl thing...but some people swear by it.
 And, of course always have Wet Ones available in case you find a bathroom with no soap (ICK!)
 Also, I'm obviously bringing Lysol.

 Finally, I've included some items to deal with motion sickness.
 First, medications can be used for kids, but I generally don't recommend any specific medications on my blog.
 So, talk to your doctor about that first before making purchases.
 Second, I am going to try the viral hack of using these Frida cooling patches and I will let you know if they help.
 (UPDATE: YES!
 It helps.
-Not a cure, but have now used on two trips and there was no vomiting.)
+Not a cure, but my oldest and I have now used this on two trips and there was no vomiting.)
 And, always...car sickness bags just in case.

 SHARING IS CARING!
 Thank you for supporting my blog!